 The Ante

 Sometimes at the poker table, you might be asked to ‘up the ante’ by your opponents, or in other words, raise the stakes.
 At the table, the ante means the equal bet players make before the first hand is dealt.
 As it occurs at the beginning of the game, it may be ideal to serve this as the night begins for players.
 To make this orangey goodness, one needs: ½ an ounce of orange liqueur, either 1-3 ounces of Apple Brandy, or alternatively.
 Calvados, ¾ of an ounce of Dubonnet Rouge, and a little bit of Classic Bitters.
-Add ice, shake, and strain before putting them into your regular cocktail glass.
+Add ice, shake, and strain into your regular cocktail glass.

 Monte Carlo Cocktail

 The cocktail has been around for decades and is a classic among those who love to sip.
-This classic cocktail was first recognized in 1948 by renowned cocktail writer David Embury’s cocktail book, The Fine Art of Mixing Drinks.
+This classic cocktail was first recognised in 1948 by renowned cocktail writer David Embury’s cocktail book, The Fine Art of Mixing Drinks.
 It is defined by some as a simple recipe, much like a Manhattan with easy ingredients.

 To be transported to Monte Carlo, this recipe requires 2 ¼ ounces of Rye Whiskey, ½ ounce of benedictine, a dash of Angostura bitters, a dash of peychaud’s bitters, and a cherry, or a lemon peel for the garnish.
-Mix the ingredients in the glass and stir until thoroughly mixed, strain into a whiskey glass or cocktail glass depending on preference and then add the chosen fruit garnish.
+Mix the ingredients in the glass and stir until thoroughly mixed, strain into a whiskey glass or cocktail glass, depending on preference and then add the chosen fruit garnish.

 Vesper Martini